RudolfZhangYan/AZ-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_01_prepare_azure_environment.md

 1. In the Azure Portal Search Bar, enter **Resource Groups** and select **Resource groups** from the list of results.
 1. On the **Resource Groups** page, select **Create**.
 1. On the **Create a Resource Group** page, select your subscription and enter the name rg-alpha.
-Set the region to East US, choose **Review + Create**, and then choose **Create**.
+Set the region to Central US, choose **Review + Create**, and then choose **Create**.

 > [!NOTE]
-> This set of exercises assumes that you choose to deploy in the East US Region, but you can change this to another region if you choose.
-Just remember that each time you see East US mentioned in these instructions you will need to substitute the region you have chosen.
+> This set of exercises assumes that you choose to deploy in the Central US Region, but you can change this to another region if you choose.
+Just remember that each time you see Central US mentioned in these instructions you will need to substitute the region you have chosen.

 ## Create App Log Examiners security group